Rainbow-Dreamer/musicpy_docs/docs/Data Structures of musicpy.md

 ## pitch_bend

-The pitch_bend type can be used to change the pitch of notes of a fragment in real time, allowing very subtle pitch changes.
-Like the tempo type, the pitch_bend type can be inserted into a chord type as a note type, or you can set your own time, in bars, when the pitch change begins.
-The pitch_bend types can be applied to chord types, piece types and track types, and are also stored as MIDI events in the MIDI file after being written to it.
+The pitch_bend type can be used to change the pitch of the notes of a segment in real time, which can be very subtle.
+Instances of the velocity type must be placed in the `pitch_bends` list of the chord type, setting the time in bars at which the change begins. pitch_bend types can act on chord types, piece types and track types, and is also stored as a MIDI event in the MIDI file after it has been written to it.

 There are detailed introductions of pitch_bend type in `Basic syntax of pitch_bend type`.